cmu-mars/cmu-robotics/documents/p2-cp2.md

 		source code of the affected container, and recompile only that container, rather than recompiling the entire system.

-3. **Validation:** The perturbed system is evaluated against a test suite to ensure that the system is sufficiently degraded, with respect to its intent.
-If the perturbation fails to result in sufficient degradation, it is discarded and an alternative perturbation is generated instead.
+3. **Validation:** The perturbed system is evaluated against the test suite to ensure that its behaviour is sufficiently degraded for at least one test (i.e., it must produce at least one `DEGRADED` or `FAILED` test outcome).
+		If the perturbation fails to change any of the outcomes in the test suite, that perturbation is discarded and an alternative perturbation is generated instead.
 		(More details on “intent” and our evaluation metric can be found at a later section in this document).